Affordable Notion Alternatives in 2026: Free and Budget-Friendly Options

 How hard is it to migrate from the original tool?

-Migrating from Notion can range from moderately easy to challenging, depending on the complexity of your workspace.
-Simple pages and databases are relatively easy to export as Markdown or CSV and import.
-However, complex linked databases, intricate page layouts, and embedded elements will require significant manual reformatting and reconstruction in the new tool, as direct 1:1 structural imports are rare.
+Migrating from Notion can range from moderately easy to challenging, depending on the complexity and volume of your data, and the destination tool.
+Simple pages can be exported as Markdown or HTML and re-imported with relative ease.
+However, highly relational databases or complex workflows will require more manual effort to restructure and re-establish connections in a new platform, as direct, automated Notion importers are rare for many alternatives.

 Do the alternatives have good customer support?